LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 sum of the black and red area equates to the IDI.
 IDI provides more information that the AUC curves especially with respects to the orange dashed vertical line or the BI-RADS 3/4a border.
 At this border, the IS or red area is large which indicates that the new model was able to better predict benigns.
-This border is particularly interesting because it is recommended that all patients with BI-RADS 4 or greater receive biopsies.
+This border is particularly interesting because it is recommended that all patients with BI-RADS 4 or greater receive biopsies [[6](#ref-leong)].
 The large area at the 3/4a border shows that adding new features to the new model increase specificity and potentially prevented 28% more people (NRI<sub>nonevents</sub>=0.28) from being unnecessarily biopsied.

 ## Final Thoughts <a name="head-final"></a> ##